First Baptist Greenville

 Engaged Aging

 Our Engaged Aging Ministry is working to redefine the ideas and expectations of what it means to grow older in our culture.
 By 2030, adults 65 and older will make up 20% of the U.S. population—doubling in size since 2020—and we’re committed to being at the forefront of supporting this growing demographic.
 Engaged Aging offers vibrant opportunities to build community and deepen faith throughout the median and senior adult years.
-Together, we’re exploring new ways to embrace life, faith, and connection during these meaningful chapters.
+Together, our Engaged Aging ministry at First Baptist is exploring new ways to embrace life, faith, and connection during these meaningful chapters.

 Recently, the U.S. Surgeon General highlighted the critical role of social connections in fostering happiness and longevity in a report on “Our Epidemic of Loneliness and Isolation.”
 At First Baptist, we’re passionate about creating connection opportunities—with each other and with our faith community.
 Whether you’re new to town or simply looking to make new friends, we make it easy and fun to build meaningful relationships.